 Continuing with mark twain, which he embraced, through whom we can observe the rise of minstrelsy, and his subversive satirical masterpiece Huckleberry Finn.
 This biracial fusion achieved an apotheosis in the early work of Bob Dylan, born and raised at the northern end of the same Mississippi River and Highway 61 that had been the birthplace of much of the black music he would study.

-As the book reveals, absorbed the culture of those at the absolute bottom of the power structure, at first individuals, and then larger portions of society, the connection that began with Thoreau and continued for over 100 years was a cultural evolution where, the slaves and their descendants, and realized that they themselves were not free.
+On Highway 61: Music, Race, and the Evolution of Cultural Freedom #ad - As the book reveals, absorbed the culture of those at the absolute bottom of the power structure, at first individuals, and then larger portions of society, the connection that began with Thoreau and continued for over 100 years was a cultural evolution where, the slaves and their descendants, and realized that they themselves were not free.

 Musicians mentioned in the book are as follows:Henry David ThoreauMark TwainMinstrel ShowsUncle Tom's CabinFisk Jubilee SingersScott JoplinW.